 Across the river, from a mountaintop in Greenwood Forest, the only thing more inspiring than the view of Jam Up is the vantage point upon which I stood.
 The homesteads in Greenwood Forest are simple and comfortable, functional and self sufficient.
 Inhabitants compost their own waste, and produce much of their power using solar collectors and other natural energy sources.

 I pressed on, floating down the Jacks Fork past the site of my first Shannon County memory.
 It’s a man-made marvel.
 Sitting within the National Scenic Riverways boundary, Bunker Hill would offer a perfect core from which to launch a discovery of Shannon County.
-Bunker Hill Ranch is a prized possession of the Missouri State Teachers Association, although it’s open to the public now.
+Bunker Hill Ranch began as a prized possession of the Missouri State Teachers Association, although it’s open to the public now.
 Uniformly clad in dark creosote-soaked wood with whitewash trim, two dozen cabins surround a one-room school house and a chapel, everything a teacher needs to escape and recharge the batteries.
 As a child of two teachers, I remember coming to this spot.
 Now, like all the other river rats who encounter this wilderness utopia, I marvel as I float past.

 –from Coastal Missouri, by John Drake Robinson

-Photo by Jordan Yount.
+Top photo by Jordan Yount.

 Next post: Alley Spring